-According to the regulations in Section 4.3.2, the CA shall issue a notification to the subscriber whose certificate has been renewed, to download the renewed certificate.
-If the CA denies the renewal, the reason of denial shall be communicated to the subscriber.
+According to the regulations in Section 4.3.2, PublicCA shall issue a notification to the subscriber whose certificate has been renewed, to download the renewed certificate.
+If PublicCA denies the renewal, the reason of denial shall be communicated to the subscriber.

-4.6.5 Conduct Constituting Acceptance of a Renewal Certificate being accepted.
+4.6.5 Conduct Constituting Acceptance of a Renewal Certificate

-After certificate applicant confirms that there are no errors in the information of the issued certificate, the certificate renewal is deemed as
+After certificate applicant confirms that there are no errors in the information of the issued certificate, the certificate renewal is deemed as being accepted.